Kong/aws-marketplace/K4K8S/Kong for Kubernetes with Kong Enterprise.md

 # Kong for Kubernetes with Kong Enterprise

-If you are an Enterprise customer, you have an option of running the [Enterprise version of the Ingress Controller](https://github.com/Kong/aws-marketplace/blob/master/K4K8S/Kong%20for%20Kubernetes%20Enterprise.md), which includes all the Enterprise plugins but does not include Kong Manager or any other Enterprise features.
+.If you are an Enterprise customer, you have an option of running the [Enterprise version of the Ingress Controller](https://github.com/Kong/aws-marketplace/blob/master/K4K8S/Kong%20for%20Kubernetes%20Enterprise.md), which includes all the Enterprise plugins but does not include Kong Manager or any other Enterprise features.
 This makes it possible to run the Ingress layer without a database, providing a very low operational and maintance footprint.

 However, in some cases, those enterprise features are necessary, and for such use-cases we support another deployment - Kong for Kubernetes with Kong Enterprise.